William Weston (Vermont politician)

-William Weston (January 24, 1803 – March 19, 1875) was an attorney and politician in Burlington, Vermont, and Brooklyn, New York.
+William Weston (January 24, 1803 – March 19, 1875) was an American attorney and politician in Burlington, Vermont, and Brooklyn, New York.
 He served in several local and state offices, and is most notable for his service as a member of the Vermont Senate in the 1850s.

 Early life

 Weston was born in Reading, Massachusetts on January 24, 1803, the son of William Weston and Synthe (Porter) Weston.
 He was raised in Montreal, where his father had moved his family shortly after his birth.
 His father died in 1818, and Weston moved to Craftsbury, Vermont, where he began a career as a merchant, first in Craftsbury, and later in Newport.
 In 1827, Weston began to study law in the office of Augustus Young, and in 1829 he moved to Burlington, where he continued to study law with attorney Charles Adams.
 He was admitted to the bar in 1830, and practiced in Burlington.